endojs/Jessie/README.md

 these are additions to standard JavaScript, they are not shown on the subsetting diagram.

-Although `Proxy` itself is not available in TinySES, the membrane library built on `Proxy` and `WeakMap` is.
-A standalone TinySES implementation can directly provide a membrane library adequate for standalone TinySES use without implementing `Proxy`.
+Although `Proxy` itself is not available in Jessie, the membrane library built on `Proxy` and `WeakMap` is.
+A standalone Jessie implementation can directly provide a membrane library adequate for standalone Jessie use without implementing `Proxy`.

 ### TinySES Admits Mutable Arrays.